kathryncodesthings/python-data-projects/README.md

 This project takes open data from HESA, the UK Higher Education Statistics Agency.

-I was asked to review whether there is a significant correlation between two of the Key Financial Indicators collected by HESA:
+When working at University College London, I was asked to review whether there is a significant correlation between two of the Key Financial Indicators collected by HESA:
 * Surplus/(deficit) as a % of total income
 * Net cash inflow from operating activities as a % of total income

-One of my employer's projects was to improve cash forecasting, and the Financial Planning Team requested that I look into whether surplus/deficit % was correlated with net cash inflow, and whether the budgeted surplus/deficit % could be used to forecast net cash inflow.
+One of UCL's areas of focus was to improve cash forecasting, and the Financial Planning Team requested that I look into whether surplus/deficit % was correlated with net cash inflow, and whether the budgeted surplus/deficit % could be used to forecast net cash inflow.
 (NB: In a for-profit company, the surplus/deficit would be the profit/loss).

 I downloaded ten years of data on Key Financial Indicators for UK Higher Education Institutions and cleaned, transformed, analysed and visualised the data, and presented my conclusions.